Planning Your Trip

 • don’t forget sun protection (caps, cloths with long sleeves, sun glasses, sun cream),

-• bring some warm clothes for cool evenings (all year round) and cool days (April to October),
+• bring some warm clothes for cool evenings (all year round) and cool days (depending on seasons)

 • leave valuables like expensive watches, jewellery or expensive cameras at home.